MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 ### Example: publish Python web service

-This example assumes you have completed Part 1:
+This example assumes you have the following (all of which are covered in Part 1):
 + You have Autorest as your Swagger code generator installed and you are familiar with it.
 + You've already downloaded the Swagger file containing the core APIs for your version of R Server.
 + You have already generated a Python client library from that Swagger file.